Root Cause Changes: Real Examples of Modern Root Cause Analysis

 Firewall Changes Cause E-Commerce Interruptions

-At 6:27 pm the NOC receives an alert from AppDynamics about slow end-user performance on an e-commerce kiosk solution:
+At 6:27 pm, the NOC gets an alert from AppDynamics.
+The alert is about slow performance for users on an e-commerce kiosk solution

 BigPanda surfaces the root cause change: at 5:21 pm on the same day, two firewall zones were migrated.
 During the change, some queues were stopped to route the traffic, but they did not restart when the change was completed: